Skip to main content

 Authority Is Constructed and Contextual: RTS foregrounds rhetorical stance and audience awareness, helping students notice how credibility and authority shift depending on context, medium, and purpose.
 Movements that focus on friction, bias, and language framing explicitly ask students to interrogate assumptions about sources and categories.

-Information Creation as Process: By integrating Black Box Micro-Engagements, RTS positions tools, media, and production choices as generative parts of research rather than neutral containers.
+Information Creation as Process: By integrating Black Box Micro-Engagements, RTS positions tools, media, and production choices as generative parts of research.
 Students experience firsthand how different modes of creation shape meaning and value.

 Searching as Strategic Exploration: Movements that guide keyword expansion, metadata awareness, and source mapping help students recognize searching as a rhetorical and interpretive act, aligning with the ACRL frame that values exploration, flexibility, and discovery.